cajuskamer/site-ffdo/README.md

 # site-ffdo
-FF Dortmund (FFDO) specific Gluon configuration
+FF Dortmund - Werne (FFDO) specific Gluon configuration.

+Added some public ssh keys.
+Prefered for private usage.

 ## Using the Dockerfile